 New York County Supreme Court, Index # 104843/08

 Rosenberg & Rodriguez successfully moved for summary judgment on the issue of liability and for the dismissal of the defendants’ liability related affirmative defenses.
-This personal injury and wrongful death case stems from a two-car accident that resulted in the tragic death of two year-old child who was a passenger in one of the involved vehicles.
+This personal injury and wrongful death case stems from a two-car accident that resulted in the tragic death of a two-year-old child who was a passenger in one of the involved vehicles.
 The child’s mother, also a passenger, sustained psychological and emotional injuries from witnessing the death of her child.

 The defendants claimed that they were not responsible for either the child’s death or the mother’s resulting psychological injuries because the mother allegedly failed to restrain the child with a seat belt or in a car seat.
 The defendants also moved to have the mother’s claims dismissed based on her alleged failure to sustain a “serious injury” pursuant to the NYS Insurance Law.